wormhole-foundation/wormhole/relayer/plugin_relayer/design.md

 - input: none
 - output: Emitter chain & addresses to filter for

-Schedule:
+Listener:

-- input: VAA & Immutable action state
+- input: VAA & Immutable action state (redis tables)
+- output:
-- output: New actions to be enqueued
+  - New actions to be enqueued for exucution
+  - New actions to be side-lined

 Execute:

 - input: wallet toolbox, immutable action state, action
 - output: New actions to enqueue, actions to dequeue

+## Redis tables
+Each plugin will get its own redis sandbox, which is isolated from other plugins running on the same relayer.
+Each plugin receives two of the sandboxed tables:
+  - Primary list of pending actions
+  - Listener 'staging' area

+## Workers
+- 1 sync worker per wallet, with actions created by multiple plugins
+  - 1 signer wallet
+  - all providers
+  - redis state for plugin that owns this action
+- N async read-only actions scheduled in parallel
+  - all providers
+  - redis state for plugin that owns this action
+- (later) actions can also be async, relayer will schedule multiple async actions together